yang-su2000/Voice2Action/README.md

 **ALICE** is a large-scale ongoing project that extends Voice2Action to broader domains, find more about it at [**alicellm.github.io**](https://alicellm.github.io).

 - [Demo](https://drive.google.com/file/d/1WQyXTJ0Mb6GPep-aIsmwMvYXEUKPvjHm/view?usp=drive_link) (3D Terrain Generation via.
 User Instruction)
-- ALICE is a *meta-agent collaboration system* that generates high-quality data through multi-turn interactions and feedback.
+- ALICE is a *meta-agent collaboration system* that generates high-quality data through multi-turn interactions and feedback without human intervention.
-- It produces data with traces from agent strategies like ReAct and Reflexion, which are scarce but offer potential for aligning advanced LLMs.
+- It produces multimodal data with traces from agent strategies like ReAct and Reflexion, which are scarce but offer potential for aligning advanced LLMs.

 **ALICE** is kindly supported by [Cornell ICPC](https://www.cs.cornell.edu/acm/) and [Millennium](https://www.mlp.com/) on building **efficient LLMs for code and data generation**.